-As of December 31, 2018, we had trademark registrations for "Silk Road Medical," the "Silk Road Medical" logo, "Enroute" and the "Enroute" logo and "Enhance" in the United States, and various other countries.
-Including these trademark registrations, our trademark portfolio contained 13 trademark registrations, six of which were U.S. trademark registrations and three pending trademark applications in United States and various other countries.
+As of April 30, 2019, we had trademark registrations for "Silk Road Medical," the "Silk Road Medical" logo, "Enroute" and the "Enroute" logo and "Enhance" in the United States, and various other countries.
+Including these trademark registrations, our trademark portfolio contained 17 trademark registrations/ applications, 5 of which were U.S. trademark registrations, 4 of which were registrations outside the U.S., and 8 pending trademark applications in United States and various other countries.